Mentoring Matters Mentor Training

 The cost of attending a Mentor Training Program will naturally vary from program to program, dependent on available funds, as will the accreditation status of each program.

 Since 1999 Robin has run over 80 mentor training programs, attended by over 1,000 mentors.
 In addition, he has run workshops covering specific mentor-related topics of a shorter duration.
 The mentor training program training course has been predominantly geared for adult volunteers mentoring adolescents between the ages of 12 and 19.
+He has also run ‘Spirit of Mentoring’ workshops for teachers.

 The complete training course, held over a number of weeks (at the request of the mentors themselves), meets all the criteria of international youth mentoring research.
 Indeed, it probably goes further than most mentor training programs because of its reflective and experiential nature.
 Robin believes that no mentor should be allowed to mentor a young person if they are not feeling comfortable with who they are themselves.
 Young people are vulnerable and need secure and stable mentors to guide them along life’s journey.